If you were looking for MTAADAC's website, you were redirected to this new TAADAC site. Click on the Middle Region button below.

 Once you join NAADAC, you automatically become a member of TAADAC and your regional affiliate

-Click below for the Journey Together 2021 Exhibitor/Sponsor form
+Click below for the Journey Together 2022 Call for Proposals form

 Click a link below for Healthcare Professional